dbylen/efd/02-first-impression/index.md

 ![posters](img/feya-experimental-posters.png)

 I’d say that I’m openminded, friendly, empathic and easy to talk to.
-In my free time I enjoy spending my time and going for a walks with my puppy, friends & just being outside.
+In my free time I'm a dog mom, friends & just being outside.
 I’m interested in psychology and art therapy.
 It will not be surprise if I say that I'm falling for art, currently I’m working on my Bachelor thesis about Art brut, that’s my most favorite type of art at the moment.
 I also create and I have one art brut fun piece of mine.
 I’m also falling for architecture and photography, mainly analogue.

 ![praguestalinartbrut](img/sta-lajf-art-brut-prag-brut.png)